 Here are some of the tools that make your interlinking process easier.

 1. Related posts plugin: You need to have a good plugin that displays only the related posts under the same category.
-Any Thrive Theme makes this automatically, or else you can make use of any related posts plugins like this one.
+Your theme may support this functionality built-in, or else you can make use of any related posts plugins like this one.

 When to use silo structure?